Annie Chapman: Murder

-Two pills, which Chapman had been prescribed for a lung condition, a section of a torn envelope, a small piece of frayed coarse muslin, and a comb were recovered close to her body.
-A leather apron, partially submerged in a dish of water located close to a tap, was also discovered close to her body.
+Two pills, prescribed to Chapman, a torn piece of envelope, a small fragment of frayed coarse muslin, and a comb were recovered near her body.
+A leather apron, partially submerged in a dish of water near a tap, was also found close by.

-Contemporary press reports also claim that two farthings were also found in the yard of Hanbury Street close to Chapman's body, although no reference is made to these coins in any surviving contemporary police records.
+Contemporary press reports claimed that two farthings were discovered in the yard near Chapman's body, although no reference to these coins appears in surviving police records.
 (Note: The vast majority of the City of London Police files relating to their investigation into the Whitechapel murders were destroyed in the Blitz.)
-The local inspector of the Metropolitan Police Service, Edmund Reid of H Division Whitechapel, was reported as mentioning these coins at an inquest in 1889, and the acting Commissioner of the City Police, Major Henry Smith, also referenced these coins in his memoirs.
-Smith's memoirs, written more than twenty years after the Whitechapel murders, are generally considered to be both unreliable and embellished for dramatic effect.
+Edmund Reid, the local inspector of H Division Whitechapel, was reported to have mentioned the coins at an inquest in 1889, and Major Henry Smith, acting Commissioner of the City Police, also referred to them in his memoirs.
+Smith's memoirs, written more than twenty years after the Whitechapel murders, are generally regarded as unreliable and embellished for dramatic effect.
 (Note: Smith's memoirs also claimed medical students frequently polished farthings in order that they could deceive East End prostitutes into believing they were sovereigns, and as such, the presence of two farthings at the crime scene suggested the culprit may have been a medical student.
 However, the price to solicit the services of an East End prostitute was as little as 4d—much less than the value of a sovereign.)